diskoverdata/diskover-docs/source_files/user_analytics_reports.md

 ![Image: Professional Edition Label](images/button_edition_professional.png)&nbsp;![Image: Enterprise Edition Label](images/button_edition_enterprise.png)&nbsp;![Image: AJA Diskover Media Edition Label](images/button_edition_media.png)&nbsp;![Image: Life Science Edition Label](images/button_edition_life_science.png)

-Reports were designed to easily help you find what you don't know; it's like reverse engeneering.
-Fully customizable queries as well as customizable drop-down list with what matters to your business, therefore for you to be able to quickly pinpoint those hard to find statistics.
-These reports are global and accessible by everyone in your organization.
+Reports were designed to easily help you find what you don't know; it's like reverse engineering.
+Fully customizable queries with what matters to your business, therefore for you to be able to quickly pinpoint those hard-to-find files and statistics.
+These reports are global and accessible to everyone in your organization.

 #### Accessing Reports